pvcraven/web-development-class/source/tutorials/basic_html/basic_html.rst

   * .jpg: Use JPEG's for photos or photo-like images.
   * .png: Use PNG's for graphic art.
   * .gif: Use GIF's for graphic art.
 These can be animated too.
-  * .svg: Browser support used to be poor, but is getting better.
+  * .svg: Browser support for svg used to be poor, but is getting better.
     See `SVG Can Do That`_?
+SVG can scale to any resolution because it does not store "dots" that make up the image, but instead stores the drawing commands used to draw the image.

 .. _SVG Can Do That: http://slides.com/sdrasner/svg-can-do-that